Nude swimming in US indoor pools: Public schools

 In the 1920s, schools began building indoor swimming pools for purposes of physical fitness and swimming instruction.
 In 1900, there were only 67 public pools in the United States; by 1929 there were more than 5,000.
 Due to hot weather, the Englewood High pool in New Jersey was open to the public one day per week in July 1926.
 The announcement emphasized the observance of public health recommendations, all swimmers required to take a soap shower before entering the pool.
 No mixed bathing was permitted, suits were not allowed for men and boys, while women and girls wore the standard Y.W.C.A. suit.
-A 1926 announcement of the school swimming schedule in Ironwood, Michigan was explicit that boys would not be permitted to wear suits, and would be supervised to insure a shower was taken and that there was no sign of disease.
+A November 1926 newspaper article announced the schedule for swim classes held in the evening at the community center in Ironwood, Michigan for students in grades 7-12.
+It was explicit that boys would not be permitted to wear suits, and would be supervised to ensure a shower was taken and that there was no sign of disease.
+Girls were required to wear suits, and it was noted that all instructors were also.
+Instructors were also required to notify the school of their absence, so that a replacement could be found, indicating that the female instructor might substitute for the male class.

 In 1934 a survey of schools in California, some allowed boys to swim nude or with athletic supporters, others supplied suits to boys as they did for all girls.
 In 1935 the school superintendent in Pontiac, Michigan approved nude swim classes for boys in high school, saying it recalled "the days of the old swimming hole".
 A thesis on high school swimming in Indiana in 1939 found only 16 pools in 848 schools, in which all of the boys swam without suits.
 Although some advantages in coeducational swim classes were recognized as early as 1934, the need to maintain pool water quality by insuring cleanliness of both swimmers and swimsuits dictated separate boys and girls classes and the banning of wool suits.
 Few pools had been constructed for coeducation, having a single shower room.
 In a survey of Indiana high schools in 1939, all boys swim classes were nude, while girls wore suits, 87% being cotton suits issued by the school.